How to develop software the secure, Gary McGraw way

 support a bug bounty program.

 Gary McGraw: Good for Microsoft.
-My view is that it is much
+My view is that it is much better for an

 enterprise to pay for QA, by having professional testers and QA